columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 The keys ```"num_events"```, ```"num_events_selected"```, ```"sum_mc_weight"```,
 ```"sum_mc_weight_selected"``` get printed by the
-{py:class}`~columnflow.tasks.selection.SelectEvents` task along with the
+SelectEvents task along with the
 corresponding efficiency.
 If they are not set, the default value for floats will be printed instead.

 Below is an example of such a {py:class}`~columnflow.selection.Selector` updating the ```stats```
 dictionary in place.
 This dictionary will be saved in the ```stats.json``` file.
 For convenience,
 the weights were saved in a weight_map dictionary along with the mask before the sum of the weights
 was saved in the ```stats``` dictionary.
 In this example, the keys to be printed by the
-{py:class}`~columnflow.tasks.selection.SelectEvents` task and the sum of the Monte Carlo weights
+SelectEvents task and the sum of the Monte Carlo weights
 per process (needed for correct normalization of the number of Monte Carlo events in the plots)
 are saved.